microsoft/playwright/docs-src/api-body.md

 ## event: Page.popup
 - <[Page]> Page corresponding to "popup" window

 Emitted when the page opens a new tab or window.
-This event is emitted in addition to the [browserContext.on('page')](), but only for popups relevant to this page.
+This event is emitted in addition to the [`event:
+BrowserContext.page`](), but only for popups relevant to this page.

 The earliest moment that page is available is when it has navigated to the initial url.
 For example, when opening a popup with `window.open('http://example.com')`, this event will fire when the network request to "http://example.com" is